omahs/imx-docs/docs/sdk-docs/wallet-sdk-android/quickstart.md

 ```

 #### Pending states
-If a wallet app has been launched to connect or sign and your app has resumed but no result has arrived, PendingConnection or PendingSignature will be sent to the callback.
+If a wallet app has been launched to connect or sign and your app has resumed but no result has arrived, `PendingConnection` or `PendingSignature` will be sent to the callback.

-This allows you to handle this scenario flexibly, you could use the provided intent to prompt the user to re-launch their wallet and complete the flow or continue showing a waiting state.
+This allows you to handle this scenario flexibly; you could use the provided intent to prompt the user to re-launch their wallet and complete the flow or continue showing a waiting state.

 ### Remove callback